History of Jordan in Timeline

 2016: Re-introduction of Proportional Representation

-2016: Jordan Research and Training Reactor Commissioned
+2016: Jordan Research and Training Reactor commissioned

-2016: Political Parties Contested Elections
+2016: Political Parties Contest Seats in Elections

-In the 2016 elections, political parties contested one-fifth of the seats in parliament.
-The remainder belonging to independent politicians.
+In the 2016 elections, political parties contested one-fifth of the seats in parliament, the remainder belonging to independent politicians.

-2017: Life Expectancy
+2017: Life expectancy

 In 2017, the life expectancy in Jordan was around 74.8 years.